sictweb/bti425-2020/graded-work/assign2.md

 * edit existing (termEnglish document), to increment the "helpNo" value
 * edit existing (definition document), to increment the "likes" value

+> Reminder about the associated/related data coverage and how-to notes.

 Time permitting, it may require another method pair to support the text editing of the definition's text.

 It is expected that the following, at a minimum, will be needed for the **termNonEnglish** entity: